Digital-Preservation-Finland/dpx-validator/README.rst

 Or import from `dpx_validator.api` module:

         ``dpx_validator.api.validate_file``

-This software is tested with Python 2.7 with Centos 7.x releases.

 For more information about DPX, see the SMPTE standard ST 268-1:2014:
 File Format for Digital Moving-Picture Exchange (DPX)